Zhoiuyy/Parking-Melbourne/README.md

 After clicking the update information button on user's overview page, user will be redirected to the page where the user is allowed to type in new information to be updated, these will not include the username since it cannot be modified after signing up.

 6. View parking history
 After clicking the parking history button on user's overview page, user will be redirected to the page where it displays the parking history of the current user.
 It will display the basic information of the each parking in a table form.
+For now, please use "zhangxiyan" account to test the parking history
 There is a link below the parking history if you have any feedback to submit

-7. feedback
+7. Feedback
 By clicking the link below the parking history, you can submit your feedback here, all infomations are required(can not be empty).

-8. logout
+8. Logout
 Log out by clicking the 'log out' button at the top right corner.
-8.

 9.